📝 TL;DR

 🔧 How It’s Done

-- Create a new group chat in Teams and add at least two other participants.
+- Create a new group chat in Teams and add at least two other participants (you can remove them later).

-🔸 Choose a clear, descriptive name to categorize the notifications. - In Power Automate, configure the Flow Bot to send messages to this specific group chat.
+- In Power Automate, configure the Flow Bot to send messages to this specific group chat. 📌 Additional Tips:

 🎉 Result